zuxRu/comp4050/presentation_scheduler/Presentation_README.md

 MonC1AM, MonC1PM, MonC2AM, MonC2PM, TueC1Am ...

 by filling 1 class before filling the next, minimises the chance for same Advisor to be scheduled in two diff classrooms at the same time.

+## Presentation_Scheduler Alpha MVP released

+## Mid sem break goals
+Fixed bugs in MVP, now fully working as intended
+I want to implement ChairID and SecondMarkerID, but I have no idea how Kate and Hazer wants this to be done.